radix-r/EfficentLockFreeBinarySearchTree/README.md

 2) run (from src) `java -cp .:../lib/junit-4.10.jar:../lib/deuceAgent-1.3.0.jar:../lib/jfreechart-1.0.19.jar:../lib/jcommon-1.0.23.jar ThroughputTest`

 It may take a minuet or two to generate the graph.

+The Charts are displayed then saved as *Throughput.png

 ## Run correctness test cases